nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Data in the internship book are automatically saved in your local storage after any command that modifies the data.
 There is no need to save manually.

-#### 4.4.7 Editing the data file
+#### 4.4.7 Editing the data file **(for Advanced users)**

-Data in the internship book are saved as a JSON file `[JAR file location]/data/sprint.json`.
+Data in the internship book are actually saved as a JSON file `[JAR file location]/data/sprint.json`.
 Advanced users are welcome to update their data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, the internship book will discard all data and start with an empty data file at the next run.